The Story of Pretty Goldilocks: Literary connections

+Jochanan and the Scorpion

 Another connected story, ascribed to a Jewish legend contained in the Ma'assebuch, was published by German theologian Christoph Helvig, in 1602.
 In this tale, an impious king is advised by his councillors to take a wife, when a bird appears with a golden hair in its beak.
 He then summons a court favourite, Rabbi Chanina, to find the owner of the golden hair.
 With the help of grateful animals (lacking a horse, however), Rabbi Chanina brings the king the princess and vials of water of paradise and water of hell.
 Rabbi Chanina is killed by envious courtiers, but the princess resurrects him with the water of paradise.
 The princess then dowses the impious king with the water of hell and he burns to ashes, freeing the way for the princess to marry Rabbi Chanina.